 When they say a dog can “smell fear,” they’re not altogether wrong.
 A dog can read your mood and intent from what you’re projecting through your “energy.”

 Tone and body language count for much more with dogs, and the best way to approach training is to exude calm assertiveness.

 It encourages trust and obedience.
 Extremes, such as yelling in anger, or going overboard with affection and baby-talk, can be counter-productive.

 5. Patience is Crucial While Teaching Correct Behavior

 It’s important to understand that puppies are clueless about many things we take for granted in everyday behavior.

-Many new owners tend to forget that their puppy is not a human kid who might know or pick up on good behavior better.
+Many new owners forget that their puppy is not a human kid who might know or pick up on good behavior better.

-Not chewing up random objects, not peeing on the carpet, not barking away at night – these are things they indulge in instinctively, unaware of consequences.
+Not chewing up random objects, not peeing on the carpet, not barking away at night – they indulge in instinctively, unaware of consequences.

-Without knowing the rules they must follow living in your home, they can’t be expected to understand.
+They can’t be expected to understand the rules they must follow living in your home.

 And teaching these rules requires patience—plenty of it.